citp/privacy-policy-historical/p/pe/pet/petfooddirect.com.md

-> *The following text is extracted and transformed from the petfooddirect.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625235236id_/http%3A//www.petfooddirect.com/landing/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the petfooddirect.com privacy policy that was archived on 2016-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160623105959id_/http%3A//www.petfooddirect.com/privacy-policy-pfd) for the most accurate reproduction.*

 # Privacy Policy

-Privacy Policy
+**Privacy Policy**

 PetFoodDirect recognizes that your privacy is important to you and we are committed to maintaining and using your information responsibly.
 Our privacy policy describes the information we collect and how we use it.

 For any questions related to privacy, please contact:

+Pet360, Inc.

-PetFoodDirect
+Attn: PetFoodDirect Privacy Policy

-189 Main Street
-Harleysville, PA 19438
+2260 Butler Pike

+Plymouth Meeting, PA 19462

+ph.
 1-877-PET-FOOD

-**or** complete our contact form by [clicking here](https://web.archive.org/landing/Contact-PetFoodDirect.aspx)

 **What Information We Do Collect**
 We collect the information that you provide us when you visit our website or contact our call center to purchase, return, or exchange a product, in addition if you participate in a contest/survey.
 The type of information we may collect includes the following: domain name and e-mail address of visitors to our Web page, aggregate information on what pages consumers access or visit, information volunteered by the consumer, such as survey information and/or site registrations, name and address, telephone number, fax number, payment information (e.g., credit card number and billing address).

 **How We Use Your Information**
 The information we collect is used to improve the content of our Web site, shared with agents or contractors who assist in providing support for our internal operations, used by us to contact consumers for marketing purposes.
 From time to time we will share with other reputable organizations information to help them contact consumers for marketing purposes.
 If requested by governmental authorities, when legally required to do so, to verify or enforce compliance with the policies governing our Website and applicable laws or to protect against misuse or unauthorized use of our Website.

+We may share information between and among Pet360, Inc., and its current and future parents, affiliates, subsidiaries, companies under common control and ownership, divisions and designees.

-Also, in the event of a successor entity in connection with a corporate merger, consolidation, sale of assets or other corporate change respecting the Website.
+Also, we may share information in the event of a successor entity in connection with a corporate merger, consolidation, sale of assets or other corporate change respecting the Website.

 If you do not want to receive e-mail or postal mailings from us in the future, please let us know by sending us e-mail at the above address or calling us.

-**Cookies**
+**Cookies and Tracking**
 Cookies are small data files that one of our servers sends to your computer via your Web browser when you connect with our Web site.
 Their primary function is to help us remember returning customers by tracking their browsing sessions, which enables us to collect non-personally identifiable information.
-With respect to cookies: We use cookies to store visitors preferences, record session information, such as items that consumers add to their shopping cart, record user-specific information on what pages users access or visit.
+We use cookies to store visitors preferences, record session information, such as items that consumers add to their shopping cart, record user-specific information on what pages users access or visit.

+Currently, our systems do not recognize browser "do-not-track" signals.
+Most browsers, however, allow you to refuse cookies.
+The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
+Certain portions of our Website may not be accessible to you if you disable cookies.
+Please see [3rd Party Advertising](http://www.networkadvertising.org/choices/) for information about how you may opt-out of targeted advertising.

 **Security**
 Protecting the safety of your personal information is very important to us.
 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you.